zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/projects.md

 ### Get By Slug

-A project get request that automatically looks for and parses the slug from the browser pathname.
-Also accepts a slug argument if preferred or outside of the browser environment.
+A project get request that validates for the presence of the slug in the query param and parses it into the correct format if the argument is using a pathname including `'projects'`

 **Function**